Our Employment Law solicitors answer employers’ questions on employer maternity law and employment rights.

 From 6 April 2024, the period where an employer must offer suitable alternative work is extended from the date the employee informs them of their pregnancy to 18 months after the child is born, or the expected due date.

-For more information about how our expert maternity discrimination lawyers can help you, contact us today on 01273 609911, or email info@ms-solicitors.co.uk.
+For more information about how our expert maternity discrimination lawyers can help your business understand employer maternity and pregnancy law, contact us today on 01273 609911, or email info@ms-solicitors.co.uk.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB